 On the Picture Mode panel, select the Picture Mode that will be used to store the full color gamut settings.
-The choice of which of the 5 Picture Modes is a personal preference since they can all be configured in the same way.
+The choice of which Picture Mode is a personal preference since they can all be configured in the same way.